radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/01-overview.md

 You can change the value of logging.root to indicate another location/drive.
 Restart the RadiantOne services if you change the default logging root.

->**Note – This is a node-specific configuration as each node may need to log to its own drive/location.**
+>[!note] This is a node-specific configuration as each node may need to log to its own drive/location.

 ### Log Levels